pride-study/job_change_depression/README.md

 # Changes in employment and depressive symptoms among sexual and gender minority adults

-This repository contains all code for the study examining how employment changes affect depressive symptoms among sexual and gender minority adults in The PRIDE Study.
+This repository contains all code used to conduct the analyses and generate the results for the study examining how employment changes affect depressive symptoms among sexual and gender minority adults in The PRIDE Study.

 **Status:** The manuscript based on this analysis is currently under peer review.
 This README will be updated with a DOI and citation once it is published.